DoD-Platform-One/gitlab/chart/doc/development/deploy.md

 git checkout <BRANCH_NAME>
 ```

-> **Note:**
-> You can test changes to external dependencies by modifying `requirements.yaml`
+Note that you can test changes to external dependencies by modifying `requirements.yaml`.

->
-> It is possible to test external dependencies using a local repository.
+It is possible to test external dependencies using a local repository.
 Use `file://PATH_TO_DEPENDENCY_REPO`
-> where the path may be relative to the chartpath or absolute.
+where the path may be relative to the chartpath or absolute.
 For example, if using
-> `/home/USER/charts/gitlab` as the main checkout and `/home/USER/charts/gitlab-runner`, the
+`/home/USER/charts/gitlab` as the main checkout and `/home/USER/charts/gitlab-runner`, the
-> relative path would be `file://../gitlab-runner/` and the absolute path would be
+relative path would be `file://../gitlab-runner/` and the absolute path would be
-> `file:///home/USER/charts/gitlab-runner/`.
+`file:///home/USER/charts/gitlab-runner/`.
 Pay close attention with absolute paths as it
-> is very easy to miss the leading slash on the filepath.
+is very easy to miss the leading slash on the filepath.

 Other steps from the [installation documentation](../installation/index.md) still apply.
 The difference is when deploying
 a development branch, you need to add additional upstream repos and update the local dependencies, then pass the local